trl-lab/trl-lab.github.io/_pages/seminar_talks/info.md

 ##### Logistics
 - When: every second Friday of the month, 4-5pm, with drinks afterwards.
-- Where: room L3.36, LAB42 (University of Amsterdam), Science Park.
+- Where: room L302 CWI, Science Park 123, Amsterdam (gather 5 minutes before start in the lobby).
 - How: Talks are in-person, streamed and recorded through Zoom (link TBC).
 <br>